 - Have them concentrate on how they feel about ...

 - Use much encouragement, small amounts of specific praise, give most praise privately, and public praise for the total class sparingly.

 - Do NOT repeat students' answers.
 Discussion on repeating student's answers.

-- Listen to students.
+- Listen to them.